nhm-usgs/prms/projects/README.txt

 1. sagehen: This sample model is for the Sagehen Creek Watershed and is described in the original GSFLOW documentation (Markstrom and others, 2008, USGS TM 6-D1).
-This sample includes script files to run two simulations:
+This sample includes script files to run three simulations:
-   1) using modules temp_1sta and precip_1sta to distribute temperature and preciptiation, respectively, from observed station data and 2) using module climate_by_hru that reads predistributed climate values.
+   1) using modules temp_1sta and precip_1sta to distribute temperature and preciptiation, respectively, from observed station data, 2) using module climate_by_hru that reads predistributed climate values, and 3) using module map_results to write mapped output for possible use to loosely couple PRMS to a grid-based model requiring recharge values as input.
 Various output options are selected for each simulation.
 The new control parameter soilzone_aet_flag was set to 1, which computes soil-water ET based on the potential evapotranspiration (PET) rate limited by the unsatisfied PET